 September 3rd through the 16th is known as Broadway Week.
 During this time, select shows (such as Wicked, The Lion King, and Book of Mormon) are BOGO (buy one ticket, get one free).
 Since Broadway shows can be extremely expensive, this is the perfect time to finally see the show you’ve been yearning to see.

-If you’re in the market for any of these products, September is the ideal time to buy in order to get the most bang for your buck!
+If you’re in the market for any of these things, September is the best time to buy in order to get the most bang for your buck!

 See Also: 5 Things to Budget for in September